theo-armour/2020/sandbox/us-county-votes/README.md

 	* Healthiness
 	* Metrics of which I am clueless
 * Load and display faster
+* Animate the display of the date data
-* Expose more sophisticated rendering techniques
+* Expose more sophisticated shading rendering techniques

+Done

 * Add both Dem and Rep flips
 	* As scaled ellipsoids